top of page

 ABOUT ME

-Her research on technology, rehabilitation and diversity had resulted in over 300 citations, including research ranking among the top 1% in the entire field of Clinical Medicine for their respective years of publication.
+Her research at Harvard, Cornell, Stanford, Mount Sinai and MIT on technology, rehabilitation and diversity had resulted in over 400 citations, including research ranking among the top 1% in the entire field of Clinical Medicine for their respective years of publication.
 It had been referenced in the policy guidelines of The Office of the United Nations High Commissioner for Humans during the International Disability Alliance meeting to emphasize the intensified inequalities, especially concerning gender and disability.
+She serves on the Mount Sinai Diversity Council and is the Mount Sinai Healthcare Systems Wellbeing Trainee Co-chair.
+She's an editorial board member for Pain Physician, the official journal of American Society of Interventional Pain Physicians, as well as a peer reviewer for multiple journals in rehabilitation and medical technology.

-She recently receives TV pilot writing scholarship from UCB.
 Her writings have been published on the New York Times, Washington Post and NY Daily.
-She serves on the Mount Sinai Diversity Council.
-Her work resulted in multiple peer reviewed publications and had been covered by New York Times, Guardian, China Daily, Washington Post, LA Times, NBC, CBS, ABC, Thai PBS, and more.
-She lives with a dog and a cat in New York City.
-In her free time, she practices Muay Thai and Brazilian Jiu Jitsu.
+Her work had been covered by New York Times, Guardian, China Daily, Washington Post, LA Times, NBC, CBS, ABC, Thai PBS, and more.

 Learn More